magomimmo/modern-cljs/doc/tutorial-01.md

 # Tutorial 1 - The Basics

-In the first tutorial you are going to create and configure a minimum ClojureScript ([CLJS][1]) project by using the [boot][2] build tool.
+In this first tutorial we are going to create and configure a minimum ClojureScript ([CLJS][1]) project by using the [boot][2] build tool.

 ## Install Boot